Skip to Main Content

 • If students do not have research topics, a librarian to come and provide a lesson on how to choose or develop an appropriate topic

-• Consider inviting a librarian to visit more than once to scaffold research skills across multiple visits or combine the live lesson with an asynchronous module embedded in Blackboard that students complete prior to the sessions
+• Consider inviting us to visit more than once to scaffold research skills across multiple visits or combine the live lesson with an asynchronous module embedded in Blackboard that students complete prior to the sessions

-• If using asynchronous information literacy modules in Blackboard, discuss the best timing to assign the modules with your liaison librarian
+• If using asynchronous modules in Blackboard, we can discuss the best timing to assign the modules with you